andredesousa/quarkus-aws-lambda/README.md

-# Base AWS lambda Function
+# AWS lambda with Quarkus

+This project uses [Quarkus](https://quarkus.io/), the Supersonic Subatomic Java Framework to create an [AWS Lambda](https://aws.amazon.com/lambda/).
-It provides a complete **Lambda Function** configured, including build, test, and deploy scripts as examples.
+It provides a complete **AWS lambda** configured, including build, test, and deploy scripts as examples.
 It is recommended to have, at least, **Java 11**, [Docker](https://www.docker.com/) and [AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html) installed.

 ## Table of Contents